-Many complex biological process, such as the cell division cycle, involve replicative behaviors where a process can evolve and create another process.
+Hayssam Soueidan, in collaboration with Marija Cvijovic of MPI Berlin, extended her work on models for yeast senescence to a new hierarchical model that, through exhaustive exploratory simulation, was used to characterize the fitness space of strategies for transmission of damaged proteins from mother to daughter cells.[20]
+Many complex biological processes of this kind, such as the cell division cycle, involve replicative behaviors where a process can evolve and create another process.
 Since the initial values of the latter depend on the process state of the former, simulation of such hierarchical systems requires parameter computation and estimation at simulation time.

-To this end, we exploited the object-oriented nature of BioRica models by using parallel composition and node instantiation to describe dynamical hierarchical systems.
-This approach clearly minimizes the modelisation overhead needed to transform a unitary process into a hierarchical system.
-For example, only three additional lines were needed to transform a single-cell model of replicative senescence into a model for yeast cell populations.
+To this end, we exploited the object-oriented nature of BioRica models by using parallel composition and node instantiation to describe dynamical hierarchical systems, thus minimizing the extra work that must be performed by the modeler to transform a single-cell model into a hierarchical system.
 This enriched model allowed for the prediction of previously uncomputable behaviors.
-Simulation data produced from this model are currently being compared to experimental data obtained by Thomas Nystrom's group (Göteborg).
+Simulation data agree with experimental data obtained by Thomas Nystrom's group (Göteborg).